guijcl/FLP/README.md

 # Fundamentals of Programming Languages

-This repository contains all assignments developed for the Fundamentals of Programming Languages course at FCUL (Faculty of Sciences - University of Lisbon), lectured by [Vasco T. Vasconcelos](https://github.com/vmvasconcelos).
+This repository contains all assignments developed for the Fundamentals of Programming Languages course at FCUL (Faculty of Sciences - University of Lisbon), lectured by Professor [Vasco T. Vasconcelos](https://github.com/vmvasconcelos).

 ## Course Summary